sendwyre/yes-compliance-token/YESToken.md

 attestation marks.
 Once they possess a token, they're then free to create more tokens and distribute them to any other addresses they would like to identify with (via the increasingly well-known ERC721).

+Attempting to move a token to an address that already possesses a token linking it to a different address is forbidden;
+one address can be associated with at most a single entity (but one address could own many tokens linked to that single entity).

+Integrators query the token to discover the compliance status of any particular user.
+(via `isYes`
+or `requireYes`) without specifying an explicit set of allowable validators implies any validator is considered.

 ***Validators*** are entities with the `129.
 Ecosystem Validator` YES mark.
 They are the parties who are interacting with the end-user to process their proof of identity, and they have reporting (and liability?) agreements established with the ecosystem owner.
 This gives that entity the ability to create new YES attestations for any entity.
 (Though, only the ecosystem owner has the ability to mark entities with with `129`) For auditability, all YES attestations marked carry the set of validator ID(s) which validated them.

-Attempting to move a token to an address that already possesses a token linking it to a different address is forbidden;
-one address can be associated with at most a single entity (but one address could own many tokens linked to that single entity).

-As such, any entity may have many tokens which all link back to a single record of compliance (entity).
-That entity consists of a collection of specific attestations as defined by the section below.
-Querying the token (via `isYes` or `requireYes`) without specifying an explicit set of allowable validators implies any validator is considered.

 ***Locking:*** An entity may be locked.
 This may be invoked by any validator against any entity and suspends that entity from receiving any compliance approval.
 This is intended to function in response to any type of compliance flag that throws